Actionable Climate Science forPolicymakers

 Global warming is caused by elevated levels of greenhouse gases in the atmosphere, with carbon dioxide and methane being the primary gases contributing to anthropogenic warming.
 To limit future warming, we must stop increasing the atmospheric concentration of carbon dioxide.

-The figures below provide a snapshot of relative historic carbon emissions on a country-by-country basis, alongside data reflecting current progress towards reducing emissions and meeting net-zero targets.
+The figures below, updated with data through 2022, provide a snapshot of relative historic carbon emissions on a country-by-country basis, alongside data reflecting current progress towards reducing emissions and meeting net-zero targets.

 Carbon dioxide emissions originate from a wide range of human activities, including electricity generation, heating, agriculture, and transportation.
-Reducing total emissions to zero will require multiple strategies to address these different aspects of human activity, but ultimately require using both natural and technological alternatives to eliminate most uses of fossil fuels.
+Reducing total emissions to zero will require multiple strategies to address these different aspects of human activity, but ultimately require using both natural and technological alternatives, including carbon removal technology, to eliminate most uses of fossil fuels.
 This transformation of the world’s energy system will require substantial investments to operate at the scale required.

 What is your country’s carbon trend?